ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/codebook.md

 - normalize the "interval_deviation" by dividing by the expected time interval
 - if a caregiver is early, then they're not late and the normalized interval_deviation will be negative.
 If this is the case, the interval difference will be set to 0

-Output: adds a column of integers to the data

 ### late_min(data)

-Input: data

-What it does: Calculates how late caregivers are to check in on their patients, in units of minutes.
+What it does: calculates how late caregivers are to check in on their patients, in units of minutes.
 The next expected timestamp is calculated by adding the time interval to the last recorded time check-in for a patient.
 The next actual timestamp is subtracted by the expected timestamp, and this difference is the number of minutes the caregiver is "late" to check-in on that patient.

-Output: adds a column of integers to the data

 ### Explanation of code: